-- 18. All information contained within the Scottish Civil Justice Council scheme is available free of charge where it can be downloaded from our website or where it can be sent electronically by email.
-For those without access to the website, a single print-out as on the website or, where available, a hard copy of the document can be requested. - 19.
+- 19. All information contained within the Council scheme is available free of charge where it can be downloaded from our website or where it can be sent electronically by email.
+For those who cannot reasonably access the information online, a single print-out as on the website or, where available, a hard copy of the document can be requested. - 20.
 The Council reserves the right to impose charges for providing information by paper copy or on computer disc.
 The Council will not charge a flat fee for this service.
-Charges will reflect costs of reproduction and postage incurred, and are likely to be as set out below.
+Charges will reflect costs of reproduction and postage incurred, and are likely to be as set out below: